FlyingPotato437/coral-complexity2/README.md

 * `Height`: Colony height (length along Z-axis of bounding box)

 Please also note:
+* *Max hole size is defined as the number of edges composing the hole boundary*
 * *Transformations must be carried out by the user to get to square and cubic cm*
 * *Models must have been scaled in the software you used to create them for this code to work*